caitlinturner/GaugePredict/README.md

 ---

 ## Citing GaugePredict (NOT PEER REVIEWED YET)
-If you use **GaugePredict** in your research, please cite the software and associated paper.
+If you use **GaugePredict** in your research, please cite the software and associated paper (comming soon...).

 **Citation:**

-Turner, C. R. R., Martin, J., Hiatt, M. (2025). *GaugePredict: A Python package for predicting downstream gauges using a CNN-LSTM*.
-Journal of Open Source Software
+Comming soon...